liferay-design/liferay.design/src/markdown/articles/2019/euroia-19-part2.md

 Very interesting approach on how language can influence people.
 “The words we use have consequences.
 Language shapes reality”.

-And about the privileges.
-It is important to be aware and recognize, assess and change to include all the people in our designs.
+Lara also talked about privileges.
+When designing, it's very important to be aware and recognize our biases, assess and change designs to include all the people.
+As an example, a simple ctrl+C the well known command to copy something on an Operative System.
+Crtl+C is a command for English speakers.
+Other languages will need to learn it by heart but never understand that the C comes from Copy.
+To avoid situations like the previous one, and much more, designers should realize and care about:

 - Who is (not) included?
 - What can they (not) do?